 Spirit of this Blog

 This is not a democracy or some great social experiment.
 It is a Kingdom being run by a King who makes all his decisions as he sees fit.
-This blog will moderate comments based upon their intent.
-Someone who says, “I hate this blog, and that site X is better” while free to have their own opinion, John H. Gohde is likewise free to have his.
+This website will moderate comments based upon their intent.
+Someone who says, “I hate this Blog, and that site X is better” while free to have their own opinion, John H. Gohde is likewise free to have his.
 His opinion says: If a particular commenter likes it so much better someplace else, then they should get off here and comment someplace else.

 Rules for Posting Comments